 © 2012 Shadia Hrichi.
 Used with permission.

 God has made it possible for you to know Him and experience an amazing change in your own life.

 Discover how you can find peace with God.

 You can also send us your prayer requests

 Shadia Hrichi is a Christian Author and Speaker who passionately shares God’s promises of hope, healing, and victory with her audiences.
 She recently published Nameless No More: A Journey of Healing After Abortion, is a CLASS graduate, and regularly speaks at churches, fundraisers, women’s retreats, and other events.
 She holds a BA in Psychology, MA in Criminal Justice, and is currently attending Western Theological Seminary.
-More information is available on her website and blog.
+More information is available on her website.